Chafing (nautical)

 In sailing, chafing is the process of wear on a line, sail or yard caused by constant rubbing and fretting.
-Various methods are used to prevent chafing, such as employing chaffing gear or shifting halyards to move their wear-point.
+Various methods are used to prevent chafing, such as employing chafing gear or shifting halyards to move their wear-point.
 Chafing of lines that rest on a choke on a boat can be prevented by putting a protecting material around the line.
 Traditionally ropes were wrapped in canvas and lubricated with tallow; however, plastic sleeves or pipes (sometimes as simple as a piece of old garden hose) are more common in recent times.
 Chafing of a sail rubbing against a cable can be prevented on large ships by tying a baggywrinkle around the cable.